HIPPODROME SCHEDULE 2015

 Mat 25:13 And Jesus concluded, "Watch out, then, because you do not know the day or the hour.

-Please join us at the Hippodrome on Sunday mornings during events and on Wednesday evening, 7 PM for our regular weekly worship.
+Please join us at the Hippodrome on Sunday mornings at 10:30 (time varies during events) and on Wednesday evening, 6 PM for our regular weekly worship.

-Join us at 7 PM in "The Shack" for a great Wednesday night service!
+Join us at 6 PM in "The Shack" for a great Wednesday night service

 PROFESSIONAL BULLRIDING AT USCA CONVOCATION CENTER 8/27-28/2010